 Consumer Confidence Report

-Gallia County Rural Water
+Gallia County Rural Water Association Inc.

-Drinking Water Consumer Confidence Report For 2023
+Drinking Water Consumer Confidence

 Source Water Information

 Our water source is groundwater from 10 wells located in Gallipolis and Addison Townships of Gallia County.
 The water is drawn from the Ohio River Valley Aquifer.
-The aquifer that supplies drinking water to the Gallia Rural Water Association’s #1 Well Field has (according to the OEPA) a high susceptibility to contamination, as indicated by the fact that ground water contamination by volatile organic chemicals was detected in the raw water in the early 90’s.
-Future contamination can possibly be avoided by implementing protective measures.
+The aquifer that supplies drinking water to the Gallia Rural Water Association’s, Inc. Wellfields.
+This determination was made because of the following reasons:

 More information is available in our Source Water Assessment report.
 For a copy of the report contact Gallia Rural Water at (740) 446-9221.